semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 - Mind the user path and the context, in which users will see FeaturePopover.
 Show it ad hoc and don’t overload the message with unnecessary information.
 - Always allow the user to close FeaturePopover.
 Don’t force the user to use a feature.
 - Write briefly and concisely.
 The information in FeaturePopover should not exceed the minimum required to start using the function.
 Move additional step-by-step instructions to `Info` icons, hint links and so on.
-- Make sure that FeaturePopover does not cover important parts in the interface that the user needs in the context of use.
+- Make sure that FeaturePopover doesn't cover important parts in the interface that the user needs in the context of use.

 ### Terms of use